brianketaren14/Brain-Tumor-Classsification-Using-CNN/README.md

 ## Brain Tumor Classification
 Brain tumor classification refers to the process of identifying the type of tumor based on the characteristics detected in medical images.
 This classification is important for diagnosis and determining appropriate treatment strategies.
-Brain tumors are generally classified into several categories, such as glioma, meningioma, and metastasis.
+Brain tumors are generally classified into several categories, such as glioma, meningioma, and Pituitary.

 ### Challenges in Classification
 1. Variability in Tumor Appearance: Brain tumors can vary significantly in shape, size, and intensity on medical images.